 New CalFresh Employment and Training Model

 “The labor market is rapidly evolving.
 By 2020, two-thirds of jobs will require some education beyond high school.
-To compete for these jobs, SNAP participants need skills training and education, not just help with a resume.”
+To compete for these jobs, SNAP participants need skills training and education, not just help with a résumé.”

 Tom Vilsack,United States Secretary of Agriculture, October 29, 2015

-Improves skills for unemployed
+Improves skills for unemployed and low-wage workers.

 Fresh Success is a critical tool that can provide employer-valued skills training to low-income Californians.